 Solid gold is the highest price and purity of gold jewellery on the market.
 It is highly regarded as it does not tarnish and the colour does not fade over time.
 As pure gold is a very soft metal, gold is often made into an alloy to create a metal that will last longer.

-The higher the karat of gold, the higher quantity of gold within a piece of jewellery.
-A 24ct gold piece of jewellery, whether that be a ring, chain or bracelet it will be the highest possible purity of gold.
+The higher the karat of gold, the higher the quantity of gold used within a piece of jewellery.
+A 24-carat gold piece of jewellery, whether that be a ring, chain or bracelet, will contain the highest possible purity of gold.

 How to Clean Gold Jewellery

 When it comes to cleaning your gold jewellery, it is advisable to avoid using any harsh or abrasive materials that could damage or scratch the gold.
 Stick with warm water and a small amount of liquid soap, then leave your jewellery to soak for around 10 minutes before cleaning gently with a soft-bristled toothbrush.

 Wondering how to polish a gold bracelet?
 Once you have cleaned your jewellery you can use a soft lint-free cloth to polish and shine your jewellery and bring it back to life.
 If you wear your gold jewellery on a daily basis, you should look to give it a gentle clean with water once a week, cleaning more thoroughly every few weeks.

 How to Care for Gold Jewellery